open-telemetry/opentelemetry-ruby/website_docs/quick_start.md

   A language-specific implementation of OpenTelemetry in Ruby.
 ---

+## Quick Start

 [OpenTelemetry for Ruby][repository] can be used to add automatic and manual instrumentation to your applications.
 Automatic instrumentation is enabled by adding [instrumentation packages][auto-instrumentation].
-Manual instrumentation can be added using the OpenTelemetry API.
+Manual instrumentation can be added using the [OpenTelemetry API][manual-instrumentation].

-## Quick Start

 ### Requirements